Back to blog

 What does an invoice include?

-If you know what is an invoice in business, then drafting an invoice isn't a daunting task if you know exactly what to include.
-Following are 11 elements you should include in your invoice.
+If you know what an invoice is in business, drafting one isn't daunting when you include the right elements.
+Here are 11 essential elements to include in your invoice:

 • Label – “invoice”